revgrid/revgrid/etc/revgrid.api.md

     reset(nonDefaultProperties: Partial<GridSettings> | undefined, removeAllEventListeners?: boolean): void;
     // (undocumented)
     resetGridBorder(edge?: string): void;
-    get rowScrollAnchorIndex(): number;
-    set rowScrollAnchorIndex(value: number);
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration scrollBy(offsetColumnCount: number, offsetY: number): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration scrollColumnsBy(offset: number): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration scrollPageUp(): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration scrollVBy(offsetY: number): void;
     // (undocumented)
     scrollViewHorizontallyBy(delta: number): void;
     // (undocumented)